Turco-Mongol tradition: Religion

 The Mongols during the period of the early Mongol conquests and the conquests of Genghis Khan largely followed Tengrism.
-However, the successor states of the Mongol Empire, the Ilkhanate, Golden Horde and Chagatai Khanate ruled over large Muslim populations with the Ilkhanate and Chagatai Khanate ruling over Muslim majority populations in Iran and Central Asia respectively.
+However, the successor states of the Mongol Empire, the Ilkhanate, Golden Horde and Chagatai Khanate ruled over large Muslim populations.
+The Ilkhanate and Chagatai Khanate in particular ruled over Muslim-majority populations in Iran and Central Asia, respectively.

 In the Golden Horde, Uzbeg (Öz-Beg) assumed the throne in 1313 and adopted Islam as the state religion.
 He proscribed Buddhism and Shamanism among the Mongols in Russia, thus reversing the spread of the Yuan culture.
 By 1315, Uzbeg had successfully Islamicized the Horde, killing Jochid princes and Buddhist lamas who opposed his religious policy and succession of the throne.
 Uzbeg Khan continued the alliance with the Mamluks begun by Berke and his predecessors.
 He kept a friendly relationship with the Mamluk Sultan and his shadow Caliph in Cairo.
-After a long delay and much discussion, he married a princess of the blood to Al-Nasir Muhammad, Sultan of Egypt.
+After a long delay and much discussion, he married a princess from his family to Al-Nasir Muhammad, Sultan of Egypt.
 Under Uzbeg and his successor Jani Beg (1342–1357), Islam, which among some of the Turks in Eurasia had deep roots going back into pre-Mongol times, gained general acceptance, though its adherents remained tolerant of other beliefs.

-In order to successfully expand Islam, the Mongols built a mosque and other "elaborate places" requiring baths—an important element of Muslim culture.
+In order to successfully expand Islam, the Mongols built mosques and other "elaborate places" requiring baths—an important element of Muslim culture.
 Sarai attracted merchants from other countries.
 The slave trade flourished due to strengthening ties with the Mamluk Sultanate.
 Growth of wealth and increasing demand for products typically produce population growth, and so it was with Sarai.
-Housing in the region increased, which transformed the capital into the center of a large Muslim Sultanate.
+Housing in the region increased, which transformed the capital into the centre of a large Muslim Sultanate.

-In the Chagatai Khanate, Mubarak Shah converted to Islam and over time the Chagatai elite became entirely Islamized.
+In the Chagatai Khanate, Mubarak Shah converted to Islam, and over time, the Chagatai elite became entirely Islamized.
 The Chagatai Khanate was succeeded by the Timurid Empire in Central Asia, founded by the Turco-Mongol warrior Timur.
 According to John Joseph Saunders, Timur was "the product of an Islamized and Iranized society", and not steppe nomadic.
 To legitimize his conquests, Timur relied on Islamic symbols and language, referred to himself as the "Sword of Islam", and patronized educational and religious institutions.
 He converted nearly all the Borjigin leaders to Islam during his lifetime.
 Timur decisively defeated the Christian Knights Hospitaller at the Siege of Smyrna, styling himself a ghazi.